 - Consistent with the nature of the work, the business sets it own hours and location of work

 This, however, can make it harder to take on a new person who is looking for a job or wants to become a process server.
 A person who makes more than ten services of process must register as a process server.
 Taking on a new person to provide service assignments will force a business to treat them first as an employee.
-Only if they eventually form a business under the directives in Labor Code § 2750.3(e) can they contract as a business.
-As a business owner, it may be unlawful to condition employment on the employee eventually forming a business.
+Only if they eventually form a business under the directives in Labor Code § 2750.3(e) can they contract as a bona fide business.
+“Converting” employees to independent contractors is a red flag for EDD auditors.

 Individual Independent Contractors